 This Committee is responsible for preparing the decisions of the Board of Directors on all matters relating to the strategic and confidential tasks listed in the Walloon legislation relating to electricity and/or natural gas distribution systems operators.
-The ORES Executive Board had five members as of 31st December 2022.
+The Executive Board of ORES had five members as of 31st December 2022.